Bitcoin btc

 Whether receiving cryptoassets as airdrops, from mining, as transaction confirmation, or from employers, all such tokens are hit by CGT in addition to National Insurance contributions.

-CGT is around 10% to 20% on cryptoasset gains, which depends on the income bracket you fall under.
-Be warned though, this may change according to the Principal of Hillier Hopkins, the long-standing Chartered Accountants firm:
+CGT is around 10% to 20% on crypto asset gains, depending on your income bracket.
+Be warned, though, this may change according to the Principal of Hillier Hopkins, the long-standing Chartered Accountants firm:

 “HMRC sees cryptocurrencies not as a currency but as investment assets and as such are subject to capital gain tax.
 The huge increases in Bitcoin in recent weeks will see HMRC take a keen interest where investors choose to cash-in on that growth.”

-Income tax, instead of CGT, would only apply to businesses that generate trading profits in cryptoassets.
+Instead of CGT, income tax would only apply to businesses that generate trading profits in cryptoassets.
 This can go from 0% to 45%, depending on the income level and specific region.

 Mining